weilu-mkt/weilu-mkt.github.io/_pages/about.md

 My research interests are the **Economics of Platforms and Algorithms**.
 My current projects leveraged machine learning/deep learning methods to gain insights from unstructured data, and incorporated this knowledge into structural/reduced-form frameworks.

-I am on the academic job market this Summer/Fall, 2022.
+I am on the academic job market Summer/Fall, 2022.

 [**Curriculum Vitae**](/assets/pdf/CV_Wei_Lu20220630.pdf)